briankim945/Embedded-Systems---Shape-The-World/Instructions/README.md

 # Conclusion

 Congratulations!
 With these installations and modifications, it should now be possible to take "Embedded Systems - Shape The World" in 2024.

+# Appendum

+## Chapter 8

+If you run into an error with the lab at `#include "tm4c123gh6pm.h"`, go to the link [here](https://users.ece.utexas.edu/~valvano/Volume1/tm4c123gh6pm.h) where the course instructors have included a working version of the file.
+Add it to the Lab 8 directory.
+You may need to restart Keil.